Youth worker is a lifestyle

 The research aims to fill the gap in information on youth workers’ associations in Europe, including information about the situation, practice, and problems of the associations.
 The research will continue at some point and deepen the work done by the EU/COE partnership in 2017 and 2019 (youth workers’ career path and education).
 We renew the information about existing and planned to be established, youth workers associations to update the knowledge and map contacts for results dissemination and future cooperation.
 We use Youth Wiki information as input as well.
 The innovative approach is that research goes deeper into the life of the organizations, describing the main goals, strategies, worries, and expectations for recognition, support, and international cooperation.

 Responsible partner: Estonian Association of Youth Workers, Estonia.
-The main findings of the Report will be available here.

 3. Training program for YW associations starting their activity